 Trees, and all plants, have a natural distribution in the world.
 We refer to a native tree as when it occurs naturally in a particular place.
-Natural plant distribution may be considered at different levels on the basis of classification: plant family, genus and species.
+The natural distribution of trees may be considered at different levels on the basis of classification: plant family, genus and species.
 Each level usually ranges from the most extensive to the one with most restrictions.
 For example, the extraordinarily large and diverse Pea Family, Fabaceae, includes about 700 genera; including trees and shrubs which are spread throughout the subtropical and tropical world.

 For example, the thorn trees of the genus Acacia, of the Fabaceae, has over 160 species, and has several restrictions in its natural distribution.
 It is common in Central and South America, Africa and South Asia.
 Continuing the progression, the Cinnecord tree (Acacia choriophylla), one of the species TreeWorld has in stock, exhibits a natural range which limits with the Florida Keys, the Bahamas and Cuba.